-This HIIT workout for beginners is a quick but effective, low impact cardio workout at home.
+This low impact HIIT workout is a quick but effective cardio workout at home.

 What Is Low Impact Exercise?

-Low-impact exercises have little to no impact on your joints (a walk or jog versus a run or sprint).
+Low-impact exercises have little to no impact on your joints (i.e. a walk or jog versus a run or sprint).
 They’re great for beginners, pregnancy/postpartum and those recovering from an injury.
 Low impact exercise is also a joint-friendly cross training option for high impact athletes.
 Any well-rounded training routine includes low-impact exercises and rest days to allow your body time to recover.
-Examples of low impact activities include: strength training, swimming, walking, climbing stairs, biking and rowing.
+Some examples include walking, cycling, yoga, ellipticals, swimming and water aerobics.

-What Are The Benefits Of Low Impact HIIT Workouts For Beginners?
+What Are The Benefits Of Low Impact HIIT?

 Build total body strength and burn calories at home with this 10-Minute Low Impact HIIT Workout.